Sequential Bayesian Neural Subnetwork Ensembles: Ensemble Analysis

 \subsection{Effect of Ensemble size}

-In this section, we explore the effect of the ensemble size $M$ in ResNet-32/CIFAR10 experiment.
+In this section, we examine the effect of the ensemble size $M$ in WideResNet28-10 on CIFAR-10 experiment.
+For {\tt SeBayS} ensemble, we adjust sparsity to maintain consistent training costs across different ensemble sizes.
+In contrast, the {\tt BayS} ensemble trains $M$ subnetworks in parallel, using the same sparsity level as {\tt SeBayS} ensemble for the corresponding ensemble size.
 According to the ensembling literature \cite{NN-ensemble-1990,Ovadia-uncertainty-2019}, increasing number of diverse base learners in the ensemble improves predictive performance, although with a diminishing impact.
-In our ensembles, we generate models and aggregate performance sequentially with increasing $M$, the number of base learners in the ensemble.
+We generate models and aggregate performance with increasing $M$.

-In Figure~\ref{fig:ensemble-size-effect}, we plot the performance of the individual base learners, as well as the sequential ensemble as $M$ varies.
-For individual learners, we provide the mean test accuracy with corresponding one standard deviation spread.
-When $M=1$, the ensemble and individual model refer to a single base learner and hence their performance is matched.
-As $M$ grows, we observe significant increase in the performance of our ensemble models with diminishing improvement for higher $M$s.
-The high performance of our sequential ensembles compared to their individual base models further underscores the benefits of ensembling in sequential manner.
+In Figure~\ref{fig:ensemble-size-effect}, we plot the performance of the individual learners and their ensembles with varying $M$.
+For individual learners, we show the mean test accuracy with one standard deviation spread.
+When $M=1$, the ensemble and individual model refer to a single learner and their performance match.
+As $M$ grows, we observe that {\tt SeBayS} and {\tt BayS} ensembles maintain their performance while outperforming single dense BNN.
+The high performance of our {\tt SeBayS} ensemble compared to its individual learners highlights the advantages of our efficient sequential ensembling approach.